The Restriction Theorem for Fully Nonlinear Subequations

-In this section we describe a restriction theorem in a simple but important case.
+In this section we describe a special case of our restriction results which is simple but important.
 A subequation $F$ is said to be {\bf geometrically determined} by a closed subset $\GG$ of the Grassmannian $G(p,\rn)$ of (unoriented) $p$-planes through the origin in $\rn$ if $F\equiv F_\GG$ is defined by

 and for all $x\in X$.
 The upper semi-continuous functions in $F_\GG(X)$ will be referred to as $\GG$-plurisubharmonic on $X$.

 \Ex{\CC.1.
 (Classical Subharmonicity)} If $p=n$ and $\GG=G(n,\rn)=\{\rn\}$, then $u$ is $\GG$-plurisubharmonic on the open set $X\ss\rn$ if and only if $u$ is subharmonic ($\trace ( D^2 u) = \Delta u\geq0$ in the $C^2$-case) using any of the equivalent classical definitions ($u\equiv -\infty$ on components of $X$ is allowed).
 In the case $n=1$, subharmonicity is the same as classical convexity in one variable, expanded to allow $u\equiv -\infty$ as a matter of convenience.